dakom/qml-ajax/README.md

  * xhr hashmap for callbacks
  * callbacks for cross-boundry "signals" (i.e. to display status window on main.qml from some deeply nested qml, in this case basically start)
  * common library for internal js calls
-* workers.js is a *totally blind* worker js file that maintains its own copy of the xhr hashmap for its own purposes (really just to abort), but basically is just glue to talk between the main thread and the remote server.
+* workers.js is a *totally blind* worker js file that maintains its own copy of the xhr map for its own purposes (really just to abort), but basically is just glue to talk between the main thread and the remote server.
 * ServiceWorker.qml is the component used from the main thread side to speak to workers.js.
-It also does sanity checking on the service response and calls the appropriate callbacks (stored in the hashmap on config.js)
+Right now it's only to call ajax services, though that could be expanded to other types of workers.
+It also does sanity checking on the service response and calls the appropriate callbacks (stored in the map on config.js)
 * StatusDialog.qml for showing the response and close button.
 The close button will hideitself but also tell config.API that it's closed, so config.API can call the appropriate callback if one has been set
 * ColorButton is just eyecandy for making a nicer looking button with gradients
 * Start.qml is a main window view.
 In a larger project there would be many of these which can be swapped via config.API.loadView()